-Learn more about time and attendance software in our Buyer’s Guide.
+Learn more about time and attendance software in our Buyers Guide.

+Even if your workforce is largely composed of “9-to-5″ employees, time and attendance systems can still be extremely beneficial if you’re a small business.
 Integrating time and attendance software with your payroll system also allows worker hours to be ported over to calculate payroll automatically, saving valuable time.

-- If you work with a lot of contract workers or freelancers, make sure to invest in a system that can track time worked on specific projects and generate invoices.
+If you work with a lot of contract workers or freelancers, make sure to invest in a system that can track time worked on specific projects and generate invoices.

-- It’s well within your legal right as a business to track employee hours and attendance, but if you want to take it a step further and monitor things like worker location or computer activity, there are certain caveats you should be aware of before implementation.
+It’s well within your legal right as a business to track employee hours and attendance, but if you want to take it a step further and monitor things like worker location or computer activity, there are certain caveats you should be aware of before implementation.

 Head here to begin your time and attendance software search.